unjs/undio/README.md

 You can use `is*(input)` ans `assert*(input)` utils to validate input type.

 > [!NOTE]
-> All convert utils by default use assertion for runtime type safety and you don't need to manually do this.
+> All conversion utilities use assertions for runtime type safety by default, so you don't need to manually do this.

 **Example:**